House approves Republican debt limit plan in win for McCarthy, GOP

 “The president can no longer ignore by not negotiating,” McCarthy told reporters following the vote.
 “Sen. Schumer, if he thinks he’s got a plan, put it on the floor, see if you can pass it, and then we can go to conference.
 But now, the president can no longer put this economy in jeopardy.”

-Shortly after the vote Wednesday, White House press secretary Karine Jean-Pierre in a statement said Biden “has made clear this bill has no chance of becoming law,” and re-upped the administration’s stance that it wants a debt limit hike “without conditions.”
+Shortly after the vote Wednesday, White House press secretary Karine Jean-Pierre said in a statement Biden “has made clear this bill has no chance of becoming law,” and she re-upped the administration’s stance that it wants a debt limit hike “without conditions.”

 The bill would raise the debt ceiling by $1.5 trillion or through the end of next March, whichever happens first, in exchange for a wide range of Republican proposals to decrease government spending that, according to the Congressional Budget Office (CBO), amount to $4.8 trillion.

-The bill would cap federal funding hashed during the annual appropriations process at fiscal year 2022 levels, while also limiting spending growth to one percent every year over the next decade.
+The bill would cap federal funding hashed during the annual appropriations process at fiscal 2022 levels, while also limiting spending growth to 1 percent every year over the next decade.

 The bill appeared to be on shaky ground as recently as Tuesday night, with several members either vowing to vote no or saying they were leaning that way.